UK REACH Article 54: recommendations to registrants

 Information that allows a conclusion on whether the substance is a skin sensitiser is generally required in registration dossiers for all tonnages.
 Registrants are reminded that the information should also enable them to conclude on the substance’s potential to produce significant sensitisation in humans (CLP Category 1A).

-OECD Guideline 497 on Defined Approaches on Skin Sensitisation (DASS; current version published in July 2023) defines a combination of non-animal test methods (which form the standard information requirement for this endpoint in Annex 7) and computational tools to predict both skin sensitisation hazard and potency.
+OECD Guideline 497 on Defined Approaches on Skin Sensitisation defines a combination of non-animal test methods (which form the standard information requirement for this endpoint in Annex 7) and computational tools to come to a rules-based conclusion on skin sensitisation hazard, potency and quantitative points of departure.

 The kinetic Direct Peptide Reactivity Assay (kDPRA) is one of the methods described in OECD test guideline (TG) 442C.
-Although it is not included in the DASS, it can be used to identify strong skin sensitisers (CLP Category 1A).
+It can be used to identify strong skin sensitisers (CLP Category 1A).
 However, it cannot distinguish between other skin sensitisers (CLP Category 1B) and non-sensitisers.

 The Direct Peptide Reactivity Assay (DPRA) is now applicable to UVCBs

-The Annex 7 information requirement for skin sensitisation lists three key events that should be addressed in registration dossiers.
-The protein reactivity (key event 1) of substances of unknown or variable composition, complex reaction products and biological materials (UVCBs) can now be investigated in the DPRA (OECD TG 442C), which was updated in July 2023.
+The Annex 7 information requirement for skin sensitisation lists 3 key events that should be addressed in registration dossiers.
+The protein reactivity (key event 1) of substances of unknown or variable composition, complex reaction products and biological materials (UVCBs) can now be investigated in the DPRA (OECD TG 442C).
 The guideline now includes a gravimetric method that allows its use for UVCB substances.

 Recommendations on the use of weight-of-evidence assessments for meeting the Annex 7 skin sensitisation information requirement